ICA-EGAD/RiC-O/docs/migrating-data-from-RIC-O-v0.2-to-v1.0.md

 - rico:containsOrContained (with domain rico:Place) ;
 -  rico:hasOrHadSubdivision (with domain rico:Group).

-As an example, rico:directlyIncludes can now be used to connect a Record Set and its direct present members, and rico:includesTransitive can be inferred from this, or created, to connect a Record Set and its present direct or indirect members (e.g. a fonds and an item in this fonds).
+As an example, **rico:directlyIncludes can now be used to connect a Record Set and its direct present members, and rico:includesTransitive can be inferred from this, or created, to connect a Record Set and its present direct or indirect members** (e.g. a fonds and an item in this fonds).
 This can be applied when you want to generate data from a tree of EAD `c` elements.
 Rico:included can be used to connect a Record Set and a former member of this Record Set.

-Rico:directlyFollowsInSequence can now be used to connect a Record Resource and its direct following sibling in a sequence of record resources.
-Rico:followsInSequenceTransitive can be inferred from this property, or created, to connect a Record Resource and any of its following siblings in a sequence.
+**Rico:directlyFollowsInSequence can now be used to connect a Record Resource and its direct following sibling in a sequence of record resources.
+Rico:followsInSequenceTransitive can be inferred from this property, or created, to connect a Record Resource and any of its following siblings in a sequence**.
 This can be applied when you want to generate data from a sequence of EAD `c` elements.
 On this topic see also [issue 41](https://github.com/ICA-EGAD/RiC-O/issues/41), and [issue 97](https://github.com/ICA-EGAD/RiC-O/issues/97).

 ## Changes made to the system of Relation classes

-TO BE COMPLETED
+**The AgentOriginationRelation was replaced with rico:OrganicProvenanceRelation**, subclass of the new rico:OrganicOrFunctionalProvenanceRelation class.

+The source object property was replaced with rico:relationSource datatype property, with domain Relation.
+Same for the certainty datatype property, which was replaced with a rico:relationCertainty.

+As already said above, the hasSource object property, whose domain included rico:Relation and whose range was the union of rico:Agent and rico:RecordResource, was replaced with a rico:isEvidencedBy object property, with domain rico:Relation and range rico:RecordResource.
+Same for the inverse property, isSourceOf, which became rico:evidences.

+**The Relation classes have been rolified, for the reasons and following the method and pattern explained [here](https://github.com/ICA-EGAD/RiC-O/issues/67)**.

+As a consequence:
+- **166 specific object properties, defined in RiC-O to connect entities to these relations, were removed**.
+If you have instantiated Relation classes in your RiC-O 0.2 dataset, you should replace these object properties with the following properties, which existed already: either rico:relationConnects (if the Relation class used is not oriented, e.g. for rico:AgentToAgentRelation) or rico:relationHasSource and rico:relationHasTarget (if the Relation class used is oriented, e.g. for rico:LeadershipRelation)
+- a new reflexive object property, whose name ends with a `_role` suffix, was defined for each of the 48 Relation classes, with domain and range the concerned class.
+- the property chain axioms that had been defined for the binary shortcuts of the classes, were modified.

+Again, you can read much more details about this on the page related to [issue 67](https://github.com/ICA-EGAD/RiC-O/issues/67).

+Here is an example of what has changed, for a rico:LeadershipRelation.
+(TODO reuse the 2 images already prepared a long time ago and add the XML/RDF code.)

+If you want to be able to use the property path directly () in SPARQL queries, in order to traverse the relations, as most of graph databases do not support for now the OWL 2 owl:hasSelf declaration (they cannot infer it by directly), you should either generate the triple below in your RiC-O 1-0 dataset before importing it into a graph database, or add it to the dataset, once imported, using SPARQL UPDATE .

+Due to the same reason, you should also generate the shortcut triple below, either before or after importing it in your graph base.